We Are Living in a Toxic World

 We can aid the body in several ways by eating a healthy diet, that allows for healthy digestion and excretion, by drinking enough healthy fluids like water or teas, that allow for sufficient elimination by urination and by sweating, allowing the toxins to be excreted through the skin.

-Additionally, we can supplement a variety of herbs that stimulate and aid the body to detoxify on a daily basis.
-RenNew Life offers products for daily detox support.
+Additionally, we can supplement a variety of herbs that stimulate and aid the body to detoxify daily.
+ReNew Life offers products for daily detox support.

 Cleansing the whole Body

 Two to three times a year we employ a dedicated full-body cleanse to release stored toxins from our bodies.
 The full-body cleanse is done instead of the daily detox support.
 For first time cleansing, there is a special starter product.

 The liver is the main chemical factory and detox organ of the body.
 Thus, it can accumulate a high load of toxins.
 We employ a dedicated liver cleansing to release and eliminate the stored toxins from the liver two to three times a year.
 The liver cleanse is done instead of the daily detox support.
 We alternate daily detox support; full-body cleanses and liver cleanses on a rolling basis with at least four weeks of daily detox in between full body and liver cleanses.